 Although there is a pressing demand for therapies specifically designed to lower Lp(a) levels, the sole available targeted treatment option at present is apheresis.
-No FDA-approved medications exist for this purpose yet, but several innovative treatments to lower Lp(a) are under investigation in late-stage randomized controlled trials (151).
+No FDA-approved medications exist for this purpose yet, but several innovative treatments to lower Lp(a) are under investigation in late-stage randomized controlled trials [151].

 Several RNA-based therapies against Lp(a) are under development.
-The success of the first agent pelacarsen, an antisense oligonucleotide (ASO), paved the way for the development of further small interfering RNAs (siRNAs) agents, such as olpasiran, zerlasiran, and lepodisiran (41,152-154) (Table 2).
-The mechanism of action of ASOs and siRNAs is to reduce Lp(a) levels by inhibiting apo(a) protein synthesis (155).
-Maximum reported Lp(a) reduction for this drug was 80% for pelacarsen and 98% for olpasiran, zerlasiran, and lepodisiran (151).
+The success of the first agent - pelacarsen, an antisense oligonucleotide (ASO) - paved the way for the development of further small interfering RNAs (siRNAs) agents, such as olpasiran, zerlasiran, and lepodisiran [41, 152- 154] (Table II).
+The mechanism of action of ASOs and siRNAs is to reduce Lp(a) levels by inhibiting apo(a) protein synthesis [155].
+Maximum reported Lp(a) reduction for this drug was 80% for pelacarsen and 98% for olpasiran, zerlasiran, and lepodisiran [151].

 Pelacarsen, given as an 80 mg subcutaneous injection once a month, is currently undergoing a phase 3 clinical trial to evaluate its impact on reducing CVD event risk (Lp(a) HORIZON trial, (NCT04023552).
-The trial has completed enrolment of over 8,000 patients but is expected to conclude in 2026 because of low event rate (156).
+The trial has completed enrollment of over 8,000 patients but is expected to conclude in 2026 because of the low event rate [156].
 Moreover, pelacarsen is also under investigation in the CAVS trial, a phase 2 randomized controlled study (NCT05646381) designed to evaluate its ability to slow the progression of aortic stenosis (AS) compared to placebo.
-The trial targets patients with mild to moderate AS and elevated Lp(a) levels, plans to recruit around 500 participants, and is projected to conclude in 2029 (157).
+The trial targets patients with mild to moderate AS and elevated Lp(a) levels, plans to recruit around